 Also, massive server farms--like those owned and operated by Facebook, Google and Apple--use massive backup systems that retain copies of everything that has ever been stored on their servers.
 So, not only do their hard drives hold your data, their backup hard drives, and the hard drives that backup those also retain data for redundancy and recovery purposes.
 In other words, deleting data doesn't directly remove it.
 If it did, it would mean having the ability to directly manipulate internal data structures (e.g. file systems, databases) and that's a big no-no.

 But, it's not just user-supplied data.
-Our personal information--like social security numbers, credit card numbers, and financial histories--is supposed to be protected by the corporations possessing that information.
+Our personal information -- like social security numbers, credit card numbers, and financial histories -- should be protected by the corporations who possess it.
 Unfortunately, most don't do a great job securing their own systems.
 When you think about recent security breaches and the resulting theft of data from large corporations like Target, Wells Fargo, Equifax, and the hundreds of others, the depth of data loss becomes much clearer and scarier.

 We entrust large corporations with our data because we have been conditioned to believe the bigger and more reputable the corporation, the better prepared they are to secure information and protect against data loss in the event of a cyber attack.
 After all, don't billion dollar businesses have faster computers, stronger network encryption, and the best cyber security analysts to not only protect business data, but also to protect customer data?